Humanoid Whole-Body Badminton via Multi-Stage Reinforcement Learning: Experiments

-We evaluate our approach with five experiments that together probe accuracy, agility, robustness, and deployability: (1) a simulation \textbf{Two-Robot Rally} that measures sustained rally length; (2) a simulation \textbf{Target-Known vs. Prediction-Free Comparison} that contrasts two observation designs under matched conditions; (3) an \textbf{EKF Prediction Accuracy} study that quantifies trajectory and intercept-point errors; (4) a real-world \textbf{Virtual-Target Swinging} test that assesses swing speed and pose accuracy without a real shuttle; and (5) a real-world \textbf{Ball-Machine Hitting} test that measures outgoing shuttle speed, reachable interception range, and return landing distribution.
+We evaluate our approach with five experiments that together probe accuracy, agility, robustness, and deployability: (1) a simulation \textbf{Two-Robot Rally} that measures sustained rally length; (2) a simulation \textbf{Target-Known vs. Prediction-Free Comparison} that contrasts two observation designs under matched conditions; (3) an \textbf{EKF Prediction Accuracy} study that quantifies trajectory and intercept-point errors; (4) a real-world \textbf{Virtual-Target Swinging} test that assesses swing speed and pose accuracy without a real shuttle; and (5) a \textbf{Real-World Shuttle Hitting} test that measures outgoing shuttle speed, reachable interception range, and return shot quality.